VAT 69 Commando: Modernisation and the Nelson Glory Project

-Merger in Pasukan Gerakan Khas
+Integration into Pasukan Gerakan Khas

-On 20 October 1997, under then Prime Minister Mahathir Mohamad and then Inspector-General of Police Tan Sri Rahim Noor.; the Royal Malaysia Police re-organised VAT 69 and UTK under one unified special operations command known as Pasukan Gerakan Khas (PGK; Police SOCOM).
-Although amalgamated into one directorate, they are essentially still two separate entities operating in two distinct operational environments.
+On 20 October 1997, under the administration of Prime Minister Mahathir Mohamad and Inspector-General of Police Tan Sri Rahim Noor, the RMP reorganised its special operations structure.
+The 69 Commando and the UTK were unified under a single command known as Pasukan Gerakan Khas (PGK), or the Police Special Operations Command.
+Although they were amalgamated into one directorate, both units remain distinct entities that operate in different tactical environments.